zookz/cordova-plugin-health/README.md

 Any help is more than welcome!
 I cannot program in iOS, so I would particularly appreciate someone who can give me a hand.
-Just send me an email to my_username at gmail
+Just send me an email to my_username at gmail.com